magirach/DataStructure/README.md

   - Logest consticutime number sequence in given array
   - Set row and col 0 if element in matrix is 0
   - Rotate Matrix
+  - Maximum difference between two elements such that larger element appears after the smaller number
+  - Find the element that appears once in a sorted array
   6. StringProblems
   - Sheck either string have unique characters
   - Check s1 and s2 anre permutation of each other